Leveraging LLMs to Automate Energy-Aware Refactoring of Parallel Scientific Codes: LASSI-EE Framework

 \subsection{Stage 2: Context Building and Planning}

-LASSI-EE's core prompting strategy uses an enhanced context-building phase to prepare for refactoring.
-After Stage 1, the pipeline curates LLM-authored summaries of background knowledge and the incoming code (source or Stage 1 output), with the LLM also identifying inefficiencies in the code and proposing specific optimizations.

-Context-building involves multiple self-prompting steps.
-First, the LLM summarizes relevant programming language documentation (e.g., CUDA~\cite{nvidia-cuda-guide} or HIP~\cite{amd-hip-guide} programming guide excerpts).
-Second, the LLM reviews the current code version and generates a description of its functionality and potential energy inefficiencies.
-These summaries become enriched context for subsequent refactoring stages (prompts in Appendix A Table 9).
+Stage 2 builds the structured context that subsequent refactoring stages depend on.
+The LLM is \emph{self-prompted} to summarize relevant documentation (e.g., CUDA~\cite{nvidia-cuda-guide} or HIP~\cite{amd-hip-guide} programming guide excerpts) and to review the incoming code to describe its functionality and identify inefficiencies.
+These summaries form the enriched context that informs later stages.

-Following context building, LASSI-EE prompts the LLM to develop a structured refactoring plan (Appendix A Table 10). identifying specific optimization strategies, such as reducing memory transfers, optimizing kernel launch configurations, eliminating redundant computations, improving memory access patterns, or leveraging hardware-specific features.
-The plan provides a roadmap for each Stage 3 refactoring attempt.
+The LLM is then prompted to produce a refactoring plan identifying specific optimization strategies, such as reducing memory transfers, optimizing kernel launch configurations, eliminating redundant computations, improving memory access patterns, or leveraging hardware-specific features.
+The plan guides Stage 3 refactoring attempts.